grurniClasses/telegram-bot-hackathon-good-deeds/README.md

-# 🚧 THE GOOD DEEDS
+# THE GOOD DEEDS Telegram Bot

-## The Team
+## The Team:
-- 🚧 Participant 1 Christina Beletskaya
+- Participant 1 Christina Beletskaya
-- 🚧 Participant 2 Tal Matsil
+- Participant 2 Tal Matsil
-- 🚧 Participant 3 Haya Amir
+- Participant 3 Haya Amir
-- 🚧 Participant 4 Shahd Mansour

-## About this bot
+### About this bot:

-🚧 The Good Deeds bot is a digital platform designed to enable acts of kindness and support within communities.

-🚧 YOU CAN ADD A t.me LINK TO THE BOT HERE

-🚧 ADD SCREENSHOTS/GIFS/SCREENCAST HERE (REFER TO MARKDOWN'S SYNTAX FOR HELP ON DISPLAYING IMAGES)

-🚧 ADD ANY OTHER NOTES REGARDING THE BOT

-## Instructions for Developers
-### Prerequisites
+During the "Iron Swords" war, people looked for a way to ask for help and to find those who could help them.
+Our telegram bot connects between those who want to volunteer and people who have help requests by location.

+#### Technologies:
 - Python 3.11
 - Poetry
-- 🚧 ADD ANY OTHER PREREQUISITE HERE (MONGODB?)

-### Setup
-- git clone this repository
-- cd into the project directory
-- Install dependencies:

-      poetry install

-- Get an API Token for a bot via the [BotFather](https://telegram.me/BotFather)
-- Create a `bot_settings.py` file with your bot token:

-      BOT_TOKEN = 'xxxxxxx'

-### Running the bot
-- Run the bot:
+- MONGODB

-      poetry run python bot.py
+##### Future Features:
+- Add more precise location options.
+- Translate the bot into other languages such as English, Arabic, and Russian.
+- Add an option to close a help request which was opened by the user and is no longer relevant.
+- Add animations like throwing confetti to those who volunteered.